Sophia Albertina, Abbess of Quedlinburg

 Princess Sophia Albertina of Sweden (Sophia Maria Lovisa Fredrika Albertina; 8 October 1753 – 17 March 1829) was the last Princess-Abbess of Quedlinburg Abbey, and as such reigned as vassal monarch of the Holy Roman Empire.

 Sophia Albertina was the daughter of King Adolf Frederick of Sweden and Louisa Ulrika of Prussia.
 She was thus a princess of Sweden, a princess of Holstein-Gottorp and a sister to Gustav III of Sweden.
 She was a member of the Accademia di San Luca.
 When her brother Charles XIII of Sweden and the rest of the royal family also became Norwegian royalty in 1814, that did not include Sophia Albertina who then officially was called Royal Princess (of no country).

-She was given her two names as namesake of her two grandmothers: the Prussian Queen Sophia Dorothea of Hanover and Margravine Albertina Frederica of Baden-Durlach.
+She was given her two names in honour of her two grandmothers: the Prussian Queen Sophia Dorothea of Hanover and Margravine Albertina Frederica of Baden-Durlach.

 Biography

 At the Swedish court

 Sophia Albertina was tutored under the supervision of Baroness Ulrica Schönström, Baroness Kristina Kurck and Countess Magdalena Stenbock, all in succession the head of her court: Eric af Sotberg served as her governor, and she was tutored in French by Louise Du Londel, in dance by Marguerite Morel, drawing by Jean Eric Rehn and music by Francesco Uttini.
 Her mother may not have wished her to marry, as she arranged a formal position for her at Quedlinburg Abbey as early as 1767.
 Living at the court of her mother, she was somewhat isolated after 1771, when her mother and her reigning brother became more and more at odds with each other.

 Sophia Albertina and her youngest brother, Prince Frederick Adolf of Sweden, were the favourites of their mother, and also very close themselves.
 Sophia Albertina lived at her mother's court and under her strict control until the latter's death in 1782.

-During the conflict of 1778, when her mother, the Queen Dowager, supported the rumour that her brother King Gustav III had given the task to father his heir to Count Frederick Adolf Munck, Sophia Albertina and her brother Frederick sided with their mother.
+During the conflict of 1778, when her mother, the Queen Dowager, supported the rumour that her brother King Gustav III had given the task to father his heir to Count Adolf Fredrik Munck, Sophia Albertina and her brother Frederick sided with their mother.
 In 1780, when the carriage of the Queen Dowager and Sophia Albertina met the carriages of the King and the Queen, Sophia Albertina avoided a confrontation by waving at the royal couple, thereby hiding her mother from view.

 In 1781, she came in conflict with the King, who was close to banning her from court when her mother refused her to pay her respects to the Queen, but the situation was solved by her sister-in-law, Hedvig Elisabeth Charlotte of Holstein-Gottorp.
 At her mother's death in 1782, she and her brother Frederick burned some of their mother's papers before they could be seen by the King.
 In Stockholm, a palace was built as her residence, known today as Arvfurstens Palats.
 Unlike her brothers, she was not given a residence in the countryside because she was expected always to accompany her brothers' court.